9 Mistakes International Companies Make When Entering the US Market

 A Higher Bar

-Companies in the US spend an aggregate $190 billion a year in advertising, represent 32% of global spend
+Companies in the US spend an aggregate $190 billion a year in advertising, representing 32% of global spend

 We can argue over the merit of this data, but it is safe to assume that competing for customer mind share in the US requires much larger investments that in other countries.